TedDPig123/TacTile/README.md

 Enter any modifier to be added to each roll in the "Add modifier" input field.
 ### Roll the Dice:
 Click the "Roll Dice" button to roll the dice.
 The results of the dice roll will be displayed in the "Dice Result" section.
+If you refresh the webpage, your dice options should still be present.

 ## Using Paint Mode
 ### Entering Drawing Mode